danfuzz/lactoserv/doc/coding-conventions.md

   are more or less `protected final` methods defined by a base class.

-With very few exceptions, members _not_ marked with `_impl_` should be treated as effectively `final`, that is, not overridden.
+With very few exceptions, members _not_ marked with `_impl_` should be treated as effectively `final`, that is, not to be overridden.

 ### Ledger of arbitrary decisions